American Shared Hospital Services (NYSEAMERICAN:AMS) Now Covered by StockNews.com

-Stock analysts at StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research report issued to clients and investors on Wednesday.
-The brokerage set a “hold” rating on the stock.
+Analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a note issued to investors on Monday.
+The firm set a “hold” rating on the stock.

-Separately, TheStreet downgraded American Shared Hospital Services from a “c-” rating to a “d+” rating in a research note on Monday, May 1st.
+Separately, TheStreet downgraded shares of American Shared Hospital Services from a “c-” rating to a “d+” rating in a research report on Monday, May 1st.

 American Shared Hospital Services Price Performance

-A number of large investors have recently made changes to their positions in the company.
-Renaissance Technologies LLC increased its stake in American Shared Hospital Services by 26.3% in the 3rd quarter.
-Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after buying an additional 4,021 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its holdings in American Shared Hospital Services by 3.9% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after acquiring an additional 5,899 shares during the period.
-Canton Hathaway LLC boosted its position in American Shared Hospital Services by 50.0% in the first quarter.
-Canton Hathaway LLC now owns 30,000 shares of the company’s stock worth $84,000 after purchasing an additional 10,000 shares during the last quarter.
-Finally, CI Private Wealth LLC bought a new position in American Shared Hospital Services in the 4th quarter valued at $470,000.
-13.25% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Renaissance Technologies LLC increased its holdings in American Shared Hospital Services by 26.3% in the 3rd quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after acquiring an additional 4,021 shares during the last quarter.
+Canton Hathaway LLC increased its holdings in American Shared Hospital Services by 100.0% in the 4th quarter.
+Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after acquiring an additional 10,000 shares during the last quarter.
+Dimensional Fund Advisors LP increased its holdings in American Shared Hospital Services by 3.9% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after acquiring an additional 5,899 shares during the last quarter.
+Finally, CI Private Wealth LLC bought a new stake in shares of American Shared Hospital Services in the 4th quarter worth about $470,000.
+13.25% of the stock is currently owned by institutional investors.

 American Shared Hospital Services Company Profile